The stable of venture capital trusts (VCTs) run by the Albion Capital Group team have made their own luck of late.

 Not only that, the funds also sold a combined portfolio of 45 pubs last year, just months before the sector was crushed by the coronavirus lockdown.

-Fraser-Allen, however, admits that the timing was a lucky break for Albion and say “I take no pleasure in it” as he remains close to the businesses and — like most people — is keenly interested in the industry’s imminent recovery.
+Fraser-Allen, however, admits that the timing was a lucky break for Albion and says “I take no pleasure in it” as he remains close to the businesses and — like most sensible people — is keenly interested in the industry’s imminent recovery.

 Creativity from adversity

-While the AIM market last week celebrated its 25th birthday, VCTs are a slightly older sibling, having been launched by Chancellor Ken Clarke in November 1994 and launched the following April.
+While the AIM market last week celebrated its 25th birthday, VCTs are a slightly older sibling, having been proposed by Chancellor Ken Clarke in November 1994 and launched the following April.

 The broad principles have stayed the same over that time: VCTs enable investors to claim a sizeable tax rebate as a reward for the higher risks of investing in very small business for a minimum period of five years.

-In late 2017 the sector last faced major policy changes, which stopped new investments in asset-based businesses such as pubs and care homes, while demanding that investments could only be made in companies with fewer than 250 full-time employees at the time of the investment.
+The sector was dealt its most recent major policy changes just over two years ago, stopping new investments in asset-based businesses such as pubs and care homes, while demanding that investments could only be made in companies with fewer than 250 full-time employees at the time of the investment.

 “The rule changes have been positive all round,” says Fraser-Allen.
 “Good for encouraging investment in innovative companies and good for us.
 We’ve adapted well and built up a good tech team and a good healthcare team.”